Depression and Anxiety

 Data highlight

-Oklahoma ranks 40 (out of 50).
-Hawaii is #1, with the lowest percentage of women reporting symptoms of anxiety or depression at 24.3%.
-Mississippi has the highest at 43.8%.
+Oklahoma ranks 40 (out of 50) for rates of anxiety or depressive disorders among women.
+Hawaii has the lowest percentage of women reporting symptoms of these disorders, at 24.3%.
+Mississippi has the highest, at 43.8%.

 HOW WE STACK UP

-Women ages 18+ who report experiencing symptoms of anxiety and/or depressive disorder during the majority of the past 7 days.
+Women ages 18+ who reported experiencing symptoms of anxiety and/or depressive disorder as of February 2023.

 Oklahoma